-Water makes up more than 50% of our body weight, and dehydration - either from excessive sweating or lack of fluid intake - has a negative impact on soccer performance.
+About 60% of our body weight is made up of water.
+When dehydration occurs- either from excessive sweating or lack of fluid intake- there is a negative impact on an athlete’s performance.
 Monitoring hydration levels to avoid this is important.
 An easy way to monitor hydration is by viewing the color of your urine.
 If your urine is a dark color (like apple juice), then your body needs more water.
-If your urine is light to almost clear (like lemonade), then your hydration levels are fine.
+If your urine is light to almost clear (like lemonade or water), then your hydration levels are fine.
+For a visual of this check this out( https://www.mysportsd.com/howtotellifhydrated).
 Another method for monitoring hydration is by counting how many times you use the bathroom.
 For this method, using the restroom every three hours throughout the day indicates adequate hydration.
-If you want to know the specific amount of water that you need, use My Sports Dietitian’s water calculator.

 It’s not only what you eat that’s important, but also when you eat it.
 Proper nutrient timing helps ensure that you will have the energy needed to make it through soccer practices and games.

-- Before: If you have 3 – 4 hours before a soccer game or practice, eat a well-balanced meal consisting of complex carbohydrates, lean protein, and some healthy fat, since it will have time to digest.
-If it has been longer than 4 hours since your last meal, you should eat 1-2 hours before your practice or game.
-This will add to the nutrient stores already within your body, giving you the extra energy that you need
+- Before: If you have 3 – 4 hours before a soccer game or practice, eat a well-balanced meal consisting of complex carbohydrates, lean protein, and some healthy fat, since you will have time to digest these nutrients.
+If it has been longer than 4 hours since your last meal, you should eat a smaller meal 1-2 hours before your practice or game.
+This will add to the nutrient stores already within your body, giving you the extra energy that you need.

 - Here are some example of meals and snacks to have before soccer practices or games (what you choose, and the portion, will depend upon how much time you have before playing):